 It’s hard to overlook the big charitable gifts you made during the year by check or payroll deduction.
 But the little things add up, too, and you can write off out-of-pocket costs you incur while doing good deeds.
 Ingredients for casseroles you regularly prepare for a qualified nonprofit organization’s soup kitchen, for example, or the cost of stamps you buy for your school’s fundraiser count as a charitable contribution.
 If you drove your car for charity in 2019, remember to deduct 14 cents per mile.

-4. Student loan interest paid by you or your parents
+4. Student loan interest paid by you or someone else

-In the past, if parents paid back a student loan incurred by their children, no one got a tax break.
+In the past, if parents or someone else paid back a student loan incurred by a student, no one got a tax break.
 To get a deduction, the law said that you had to be both liable for the debt and actually pay it yourself.
 But now there’s an exception.
-If Mom and Dad pay back the loan, the IRS treats it as though they gave the money to their child, who then paid the debt.
-So a child who’s not claimed as a dependent can qualify to deduct up to $2,500 of student loan interest paid by Mom and Dad.
+You may know that you might be eligible to take a deduction but even if someone else pays back the loan, the IRS treats it as though they gave you the money, and you then paid the debt.
+So, a student who’s not claimed as a dependent can qualify to deduct up to $2,500 of student loan interest paid by you or by someone else.

 Here’s an interesting dichotomy: Job-hunting expenses incurred while looking for your first job are not deductible, but moving expenses to get to that first job are.
 And you get this write-off even if you don’t itemize.
 If you moved more than 50 miles, you can deduct 23 cents per mile of the cost of getting yourself and your household goods to the new area, (plus parking fees and tolls) for driving your own vehicle.
 However, beginning in 2018, moving expenses are no longer deductible for federal taxes unless you are in the military and the move is due to military orders.
 Some states such as California continue to provide this tax benefit.